 Pre-made lancework such as BYE retails for around £90 with Good Night costing around £180.
 Custom words typically cost around £30 per letter although delivery can sometimes be expensive (partly due to the requirement of using an explosives courier and partly because of the incredibly big boxes needed to pack this in).
 Not every firework specialist is able to make lancework and with many it is an item for collection only.
 It can also be time consuming to build so enquire and order early.

 An alternative to lancework, particularly for much bigger or more complex designs, is fire rope.
 This is, as the name suggests, a type of rope that burns slowly and is twisted into the required shape, also on a wooden frame.
-However, this effect tends only to be used in professional shows and is not on sale to the consumer (if you know any different please let us know).
+However, this effect tends only to be used in professional shows and is not on sale to the consumer (if you know any different please let me know).

 One of the casualties of the transition from British Standards to the EU’s CE safety classification is set pieces.
 These weird and wonderful fireworks were mostly ground effects and included elaborate wheel effects, star-shaped fountains, flying pigeons and flying pigs (basically a rocket mounted on a long rope that flew back and forth between two posts).

-There aren’t any suitable CE compliant alternatives available to UK consumers that we know of, but if you know any different please let us know and we will update this section accordingly.
+There aren’t any suitable CE compliant alternatives available to UK consumers that we know of, but if you know any different please let me know and I will update this section accordingly.

 So many wonderful fireworks available under the old British Standards are no longer available under the newer CE firework regulations.
 This includes flying pigeons, flying pigs, large waterfalls and so on.